Utah and Panguitch, a Culinary Vortex

 Coyotes howl, owls work the night, movement all though out,

-written under a full moon in Zion while camping along the river.
+on the canyon floor down here. written under a full moon in Zion while camping along the river.

 Angel’s Landing, the sign reads- 5 miles, 4 hours, 1488 ft. ascent, strenuous.